 A: Shares held directly in your name as the shareholder of record may be voted in person at the Meeting.
-If you choose to do so, please bring the enclosed proxy card and proof of identification.
+If you choose to do so, please bring proof of your identification to the meeting.
 Shares beneficially owned may be voted by you if you receive and present at the Meeting a proxy from your broker or nominee, together with proof of identification.
-Even if you plan to attend the Meeting, we recommend that you also submit your proxy or voting instructions as described below so that your vote will be counted if you later decide not to attend the Meeting or are otherwise unable to attend.
+Even if you plan to attend the Meeting, we recommend that you also vote in one of the ways described below so that your vote will be counted if you later decide not to attend the Meeting or are otherwise unable to attend.